 Maybe your children would benefit from you acknowledging that there has been arguments or tension in the house recently.
 You don’t always have to focus on the issue, particularly if it isn’t appropriate to do so.
 Perhaps you can provide some time out by suggesting a family game or movie night.
 If there has been a lot of focus on negative behaviour, consider talking about what you appreciate about each other.
 For younger children activities such as ‘Grateful Tennis’ can be positive.

 The following can be done in the car, at the dinner table, or anywhere that (all or some of) your family is together:

-- Take it in turns to say something you are grateful for.
+Take it in turns to say something you are grateful for.
 It can be something that happened during the day.
 For example, a good lesson at school, or something that made you laugh.
-It could be something like ‘I am grateful I have a home, or friends, or even the dog!’
+It could be something like…

-- Get everyone to try think of 3 to 4 things they are grateful for.
+Encourage everyone to try think of three or four things they are grateful for.
 If a family member is struggling to answer, don’t put them under pressure.
 You may want to have a private conversation with them after just to check they are okay.
 We all have bad days when it is hard to see the positives.

 The aim of the exercise is to focus everyone on the positives in their lives and to listen to each other.
 It can be useful if you have a child that is experiencing and verbalising lots of negative experiences or feelings.